free-audio/clap/spec.rst

 C++ exceptions
 --------------

 A CLAP interface must not send exception.
+It is supposed to work width C programs.

 Multi-Threading
 ---------------

-Every function should have a specifier which tells you if it is thread safe, and if it is not, from which thread it can be used then.
+Every function should have a specifier which tells you if it is thread safe, from which thread it can be used and if it must be lock-free and wait-free.

 The design is pretty simple.
-Every thing which is closely related to the audio processing, has to be realtime; **so it can't block!**
+Every thing which is closely related to the audio processing, has to be realtime; **so it can't block or wait!**

 Functions marked with **[audio-thread]**, can only be called from the audio processing context and can not lock mutexes, or use any non deterministic synchronization method.
-It is implicit that calling a **[thread-safe]** might lead to wait on synchronization and is forbidden.
+It is implicit that calling a **[thread-safe]** might lead to wait on synchronization and it is forbidden.

 Then the other functions, shall be marked as **[thread-safe]**, which indicates that it can be called from multiple threads concurrently.

-Tips: while reading the headers, you can set your editor to highlight **[thread-safe]** and **[audio-thread]**.
+**[thread-safe,lock-wait-free]** means that the function can be called from anywhere and must not lock or wait.
+It is suitable to use from an audio thread.

+**[main-thread]** is the thread from which the user interacts with the GUI, and most of the application happens.
+You can use synchronization there.

 Naming conventions
 ------------------